NoeCalmes/My-first-Showcase-Website/README.md

-# My first-website PHP, JS, HTML, CSS
+# Website PHP, JS, HTML, CSS

 This project, named "My first-website", is a web application developed without the use of frameworks.
 It combines PHP, JavaScript, HTML, and CSS programming languages to create a simple and functional web application.